yana-mkr/social-network-nosql/README.md

 You are able to GET all of users and thoughts.
 You are able to GET one of user and thought.
 You are able to PUT user and thought.
-You are able to DELETE user, thought, reacition, and friends list.
+You are able to DELETE user, thought, reaction, and friends list.

 <img src="https://github.com/yana-mkr/social-network-nosql/blob/master/images/Screen%20Shot%202021-07-09%20at%208.57.30%20PM.png?raw=true">
 <img src="https://github.com/yana-mkr/social-network-nosql/blob/master/images/Screen%20Shot%202021-07-09%20at%208.57.58%20PM.png?raw=true">